differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-08-libcluster-kubernetes.md

 ```

 <div class="callout callout-info" markdown="span">
 The numbers are a `(priority, weight, port)` tuple.
 Lower priorities should be tried first.
 Records with the same priority should be load-balanced according to the weight.
-The port is, well, the port (here port 80, HTTP).
+The port is, well, the port (here port 80, HTTP).<br>
+**Note:** If you don't specify any ports in the headless service spec, then it won't respond to `SRV` queries; it will respond to `A` queries.
 </div>

 If it's headless _and_ a StatefulSet, you get the following: